jebsmartt/calculator_js/README.md

 TODO
-+ allow for a user to make a number negative
++ user now can't enter a number with more than 6 decimal places
-+ submit to Odin and MOVE ON!
++ zero is not working with decimal and decimal places